Beth Andersen, Owner and Attorney

 Beth Andersen was an attorney for several years and gained extensive experience in several areas of the field before finding her calling in Family Law.

 Commercial Litigation: Upon graduating, Beth joined the Manhattan law firm of Kelley Drye & Warren as a litigation associate.
 She essentially lived and worked at that Park Avenue firm night and day.
 She worked on products liability defense, complex commercial and securities litigation, personal injury defense and a pro bono asylum case for the Lawyer’s Commission on Human Rights.
-Beth was luckier than many “big firm” attorneys because her firm allowed me to handle everything from depositions and brief writing to arguing motions, appeals and even trials.
+Beth was luckier than many “big firm” attorneys because her firm allowed her to handle everything from depositions and brief writing to arguing motions, appeals and even trials.

 She chose to leave commercial practice and follow her heart to legal services as a staff attorney for MFY Legal Services.
 This was a chance to serve the underserved by handling social security, housing, benefits and family law issues for formerly homeless clients.
 Beth was more fortunate than many legal services attorneys because her employer allowed her to act as lead counsel on Velazquez v.
 State of New York, a class action on child support enforcement against the indigent disabled.